Healing Shoulder Pain: Common problems and How to Treat It

 Avoid caffeine in coffee, tea, and soft drinks.
 Get a comfortable semi-firm mattress and squishable pillow.
 Reduce stimulating activities before bed including computer work, video, TV drama, and exercising.
 Sleep on your side or back with a pillow to support your head and between or under your knees.

 Avoid sugar and simple carbohydrates that cause inflammation.
-Avoid caffeine that cause tense muscles, headaches, sleep disorders and may accentuate neck pain and TMJ pain
+Avoid caffeine that causes tense muscles, headaches, and sleep disorders and may accentuate neck pain and TMJ pain